perplexistential/twitch-creamery/README.md

 # twitch-creamery
 a twitch-bot for the homies and I to entertain and amuse

+## Twitch bot season is over for now

+I am working on other projects currently, but feel free to post issues or fork as desired.

+There is a lot done, but also, it was hastily put together over the course of a month, so be aware that it is not a work of beauty.
+EventSub is where I left off, and you can even ignore it if its too complicated.
+Some documentation below.

+Code of interest:

+* cogs/

+* bots/bot.py, if you need to go ham

+The rest is merely facilitating what is in cogs.

 ## setup

 1. Make an account on Twitch for your bot.
 Its more common than using your actual account.